AndrewKong702/AndrewKong702/README.md

 He learned history and literature about all the civilizations, ohhh, that's much easier!
 Maybe he could be a game scriptwriter!
 LOL!

-He bought "The Game Production Handbook" which was commended by official account of Ubisoft on WeChat, and he learned a lot from that.
+He bought "The Game Production Handbook" which was commended by a HR on WeChat, and he learned a lot from that.

 He subscribed the GDC channel on YouTube, watched videos and learned how to design a video game that attracts every game player.
 That's cool.